aakllee/aakllee.github.io/content/posts/linkedin/index.md

 +++
 date = '2025-02-06T17:17:05Z'
 draft = false
-title = 'LinkedIn hell and the birth of my new website' disableToc = true tags = ['Technology', 'Privacy', 'Cybersecurity', 'akll.org']
+title = 'LinkedIn purgatory and this website' disableToc = true series = 'Tech rants' tags = ['Technology', 'Privacy', 'Cybersecurity', 'akll.org']
 +++

-Greetings all, and welcome to the first post on this here website—a website born not of love, but of hate, vice, and spite.
+Greetings all, and welcome to the first post on this website—a website born not of love, but of hate, vice, and spite.

 Which is not to say that I haven't taken care in creating this site.
 Quite the opposite, I intend to populate it with quality writings.
 Quality writings such as these.
 Quality writings, the likes of which I am now unable to post on LinkedIn, which has "temporarily restricted" my account.
+Hence purgatory.

 So why was it temporarily restricted I hear you ask?
 Well one day I thought to connect my account with my university Outlook profile, and